aliyachen/meetupapp/README.md

 * Send user an email/text message on date of meetup as reminder
 * Connect Facebook profile
 * User interaction: profiles, chatting, adding other users to a meetup, mutuals
+* Search users, add users to friends list, add users to a meetup (type in either username or email to participants field) and notify all users if they've been added (send email; user does not have to have an account on the app)
+* Add creator of meetup field to meetup details (only creator allowed to edit details?)
+* Option to comment on a meetup?
+* Separate categories for meetups user has created and meetups user was added to

 ### Frameworks
 * Node.js